Zbrooklyn/Offline-Voice-LLM/README.md

 # Offline Voice Assistant with TTS and LLMs
-Use TTS with Mistral-7b or Other LLMs for an Offline Voice Assistant
+Use TTS - STT with Mistral-7b or Other LLMs for an Offline Voice Assistant

 ## Introduction